 How will the study manage to recruit so many patients?

 Recruiting so many people with ME/CFS will be a huge challenge, particularly as the disease is not as common as, for example, diabetes (around 1 in 250 people have ME/CFS, compared to 1 in 16 for diabetes).
 Also, many people do not have a clinical diagnosis.
-So it is clear that the support of people with ME/CFS and their carers, as well as the different ME/CFS charities, will be critical to the successful recruitment of 20,000 with ME/CFS.
+So it is clear that the support of people with ME/CFS and their carers, as well as the different ME/CFS charities, will be critical to the successful recruitment of 20,000 people with ME/CFS.

 With guidance from patients, carers and professionals, we will put together a recruitment campaign.
 The proposal is being backed by all the charities within Forward ME, namely: the ME Association, ME Research UK, Action for M.E., #MEAction, the ME Trust, the 25% M.E.
 Group, the Young ME Sufferers Trust, reMEmber, Blue Ribbon for Awareness of ME and the Neurological Alliance.